 Hiking time: 6 hours

 Hike closer to the mystical ancient city, learning the traditions of the native Kogi and Wiwa communities.
+Expect to wade through waist heigh rivers, along mountain peaks and alongside towering waterfalls.
+After hearing mystical stories of the land over dinner, you'll stay in jungle camps either in bunk beds or hammocks.

 Hiking time: 10 hours.